kyranet/veza/SECURITY.md

 # Security

+## General Statement

 Veza is a minimal protocol made on top of the `IPC` and `TCP` protocols (see [PROTOCOL][]), it lacks of cryptography and security like [TLS][] when using the `TCP` protocol.

+## Ports

-In most operating systems, ports are exposed not only in localhost, but also outside the server, this can mean a large security hole if Veza handles sensitive information between processes and/or microservices.
+In most operating systems, ports are exposed not only in `localhost`, but also outside the server, this can mean a large security hole if Veza handles sensitive information between processes and/or microservices.

 If your Veza server is only supposed to run only in its local machine, we strongly suggest using a **[Firewall][]** like